TvBreukelen/fnpdbservices/fnpdbc-fnprog2pda/release/readme.txt

 ===================================================================================================
-FNProg2PDA is a add-on tool for the FNProgramvare software to transfer information from the AssetCAT, BookCAT, CATraxx, CATVids, SoftCAT or StampCAT databases to your PDA Database, Microsoft Excel spreadsheet, csv textfile, xBase database (DBase 3,4,5 and Foxpro) or XML file.
+FNProg2PDA is a add-on tool for the FNProgramvare software to transfer information from the AssetCAT, BookCAT, CATraxx, CATVids, SoftCAT or StampCAT databases to your PDA Database, Microsoft Calc or Excel spreadsheet, csv textfile, xBase database (DBase 3,4,5 and Foxpro) or XML file.

 The current version of FNProg2PDA supports the following PDA databases: